cybercongress/cybernomics/bostrom/README.md

 - allow for a flexible inflation rate determined by market demand targeting a particular bonded-stake ratio
 - effect a balance between market liquidity and staked supply

 In order to best determine the appropriate market rate for inflation rewards, a moving change rate is used.
 The moving change rate mechanism ensures that if the `boot_bonded_share` is either over or under the `boot_bonded_share_target`, the inflation rate will adjust to further incentivize or disincentivize being bonded, respectively.
 Setting the `boot_bonded_share_target` at less than 100% encourages the network to maintain some non-staked tokens which should help provide some liquidity.

 It can be broken down in the following way:

 - If the inflation rate is below the `boot_bonded_share_target` the inflation rate will increase until a maximum value - (`boot_inflation_rate_max`) is reached
 - If the `boot_bonded_share_target` (`0.80` in bostrom network) is maintained, then the inflation rate will stay constant
 - If the inflation rate is above the goal `boot_bonded_share_target` the inflation rate will decrease until a minimum - value (`boot_inflation_rate_min`) is reached

-In this model the target annual inflation rate is recalculated each `timestep` (in network it is recalculated each block).
+In this model the target annual inflation rate is recalculated each `timestep` (in the network it is recalculated each block).
 The inflation is also subject to a rate change (positive or negative) depending on the distance from the desired ratio.
-The maximum possible rate change is defined to be `boot_inflation_rate_change_annual` per year, however the annual inflation is capped as between `boot_inflation_rate_min` and `boot_inflation_rate_max`.
-In case of inflation is higher than `boot_inflation_rate_max` param, the inflation sets as `boot_inflation_rate_max`.
-In case if inflation lower than `boot_inflation_rate_min` param the inflation sets as `boot_inflation_rate_min`.
+The maximum possible rate change is defined to be `boot_inflation_rate_change_annual` per year, however, the annual inflation is capped as between `boot_inflation_rate_min` and `boot_inflation_rate_max`.
+In case of inflation is higher than the `boot_inflation_rate_max` param, the inflation sets as `boot_inflation_rate_max`.
+In case of inflation lower than `boot_inflation_rate_min` param the inflation sets as `boot_inflation_rate_min`.

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}boot\_bonded\_share_{t-1} = \frac{boot\_bonded\_supply_{t-1}}{boot\_supply_{t-1}}"></p>